 Cameron Francis – Out of Sleight

-Cameron Francis is also one of those guys who is almost entirely a card magician, and knows so much about card magic.
-In this DVD, he brings card magic that is completely self working, no sleight of hand needed.
+Cameron Francis is also one of those guys who is almost entirely a card magician and knows so much about card magic.
+In this DVD, he brings card magic that is completely self-working, with no sleight of hand needed.
 Cameron Francis – Out of Sleight

 Big Blind Media – Self Working Section with Free Downloads